How to Make a Betta Biotope Aquarium- The Natural Betta Home

 Having a large tank brings many benefits; it will give your fish more space to swim around, but you’ll also have additional space for plants, allowing you to create a more natural environment.

-It’s also a good idea to look for a tank that has a lid.
-Betta fish can jump, and you don’t want your fish to end up on the floor as they’ll die after just a few minutes.
+If you are making a betta-home, it is essential to have a lid for the tank.
+Betta fish are jumpers, and they jump whenever they feel uncomfortable about something.
+Definitely, you wouldn’t want your fish to end up on the floor as they’ll die after just a few minutes.

-If you’ve already got a tank without a lid, you could make one, to reduce the likelihood of your betta fish jumping out of the water.
+If you’ve already got a tank without a lid, you could make one to prevent betta fish from jumping out of the water.
 You may like to build a wooden cover or simply put netting or mesh over your tank.

-Your betta fish will also need to have a filter in their tank; this will stop the water from getting dirty quickly.
+Your betta fish will also need to have an effective filter in their tank; this will stop the water from getting dirty quickly.
 It will also mean that you’ll have to carry out fewer water changes.

 A tank that has filters only need to be cleaned every one to two weeks.
 This is less disturbing for the fish and will save you a lot of time and energy.